alby13/mouse-clickz/README.md

 Version:
 there's a version?
-i am providing a complete and error free program.
+i am providing a complete and tested working program